Spider-Man could be the biggest box office hero of the year - KTVZ

 The film stars Tom Holland and Zendaya as Peter Parker and MJ as they battle villains from across the Marvel multiverse.
 It’s projected for a $130 million opening in North America weekend, according to industry expectations.
 The movie brought in $50 million on Thursday night — that’s the third biggest Thursday opening ever.

 It’s a remarkable milestone in a pandemic, and it signals No Way Home” will likely become the only film of the Covid era to open to a more-than-$100-million opening weekend.
-That number may be even low-balling the film’s chances, according to some analysts.
+That number may be even severely low-balling the film’s totals, according to some analysts.

+AMC Theatres’ stock soared 20% following the news of Thursday’s stellar preview.

 Currently, the largest opening of the pandemic belongs to a Spider-Man nemesis, Sony’s “Venom: Let There Be Carnage,” which opened to $90 million in October.